fenago/ml-scikit-keras-tensorflow/labs/solution_18.md

         to an ad, a negative reward when the user skips a song or an ad, and a very negative reward if the user leaves.

-    Marketing

-    :   The environment is your company's marketing department.
+    Marketing: The environment is your company's marketing department.
 The agent is the software that defines which customers a mailing campaign should be sent to, given their profile and purchase history (for each customer it has two possible actions: send or